issflab/Radar_Challenge_2026/README.md

 This repository runs inference for one or more spoofing detection models on RADAR evaluation audio and generates a score file from the averaged model outputs.

+Disclaimer: the current `test.py` evaluation workflow has only been tested with the Safe challenge model so far.

 The main use case is ensemble evaluation:
 - load one or more checkpoints from `config.yaml`
 - run all models on the same input utterances